or download an

 as social media and helping edit the newsletter, Our Town.

 The Society’s newsletter, Our Town, keeps you up to date with issues and events: a report from the Chair, a diary of forthcoming events, interviews with leading figures in politics and planning, updates on campaigns and much more.

 Our Town is published each March, June, September and December and posted free to members.
 A web version can be downloaded, as can past issues.
 Copies can also be received by email instead of post.

-Contributions are always welcome - if you would like to contribute an article contact the Editor, Alec Hamilton.
+Contributions are always welcome - if you would like to contribute an article contact the Editor, Fiona Clarke.
 If there is a local issue you want to air, e-mails and letters to the Editor are warmly welcomed.